deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1b/result_protoemds_final_stack.md

 #### Assessment

-Pass for the tested provider-to-consumer publication path.
+Pass.

-A disposable asset was created without a contract definition and was confirmed absent from the consumer catalogue.
-A policy and contract definition were then attached to that already existing asset.
-The next catalogue query returned the asset with its expected metadata, MobilityDCAT-AP field, quality annotation, policy offer, and data-service distributions.
-All API operations returned successful HTTP responses.
+The asset was created first, without a policy or contract definition, and did not appear in the consumer catalogue.
+After adding the policy and contract definition, the same asset appeared with its metadata, policy offer, and data-service distributions.

 #### Deployment model assessed